charlielee/boats-animator/CONTRIBUTING.md

 * CSS, HTML, JS and JSON should be indented using 2 spaces ([Currently a WIP](https://github.com/BoatsAreRockable/Boats-Animator/issues/140))
 * Trailing white space and empty lines with spaces should be avoided.
 * HTML classes and ids are `spaced-using-dashes`.
-Script variables and functions are `spacedUsingCamelCase`.
+JavaScript variables and functions are `spacedUsingCamelCase`.
 * JavaScript functions should be documented using [JSDoc](http://usejsdoc.org/about-getting-started.html).